3.4: Communication Within and Between Neurons

 1. Anions (A-): Anions are highly concentrated inside the cell and contribute to the negative charge of the resting membrane potential.
 Diffusion and electrostatic pressure are not forces that determine Aconcentration because Anions are impermeable to the cell membrane.
 There are no ion channels that allow for Ato move between the intracellular and extracellular fluid.

-2. Potassium (K+): The cell membrane is very permeable to potassium at rest, but potassium remains in high concentrations inside the cell.
+2. Potassium (K+): The cell membrane is permeable to potassium at rest, but potassium remains in high concentrations inside the cell.
 Diffusion pushes K+ outside the cell because it is in high concentration inside the cell.
 However, electrostatic pressure pushes K+ inside the cell because the positive charge of K+ is attracted to the negative charge inside the cell.
 In combination, these forces oppose one another with respect to K+.

 3. Chloride (Cl-): The cell membrane is also very permeable to chloride at rest, but chloride remains in high concentration outside the cell.
 Diffusion pushes Clinside the cell because it is in high concentration outside the cell.
 However, electrostatic pressure pushes Cl- outside the cell because the negative charge of Clis attracted to the positive charge outside the cell.
 These forces on Cl- oppose one another.